I wish to be very clear up front about what I am not doing in this post, as well as its basic underlying assumptions.

 First, some background information about Kentucky where I live:

 Our Kentucky governor, Andy Beshear, gives daily press briefings about the Coronavirus.
-The are usually a half hour, and he uses this time to provide people with up-to-date information about how to stay healthy and safe and how to get the unemployment benefits they need to survive during this time.
-He also takes time every day to mourn all Kentuckians that have died from the Coronavirus and to celebrate the extraordinary ways Kentuckians are thriving together despite the pandemic.
+The are usually a half hour.
+And he uses this time to provide people with up-to-date information about how to stay healthy and safe and how to get the unemployment benefits they need to survive during this time.
+He also takes time every day to mourn all Kentuckians that have died from the Coronavirus.
+He also celebrates the extraordinary ways Kentuckians are thriving together despite the pandemic.

-Governor Beshear has won widespread bi-partisan support for his compassionate, practical handling of the pandemic, as well as his care for all Kentuckians regardless of their political party.
+Governor Beshear has won widespread bi-partisan support for his compassionate, practical handling of the pandemic.
+He has also earned praise for his care for all Kentuckians regardless of their political party.
 Indeed, Kentucky appears to be doing a better than average job flattening the curve, despite being a state that typically has some of the worst health outcomes nationally.
 Thus, he is an example of someone doing his best to behave ethically in an extremely difficult situation.

 Here are four related events that inspired this post:

-One: While Governor Beshear has won widespread bi-partisan support for his ethical governance, in the last few days I have read a half-dozen people online call him a hypocrite or and even a monster for being Democrat (and, ostensibly, pro-choice).
+One: In the last few days I have read a half-dozen people online call him a hypocrite or and even a monster for being Democrat (and, ostensibly, pro-choice).

-Two: There were abortion protestors at the Kentucky capitol yesterday who felt that the governor’s daily Coronavirus briefing was the appropriate time to protest abortion.
-Their protest interrupted Governor Beshear, as he tried to provide life-saving information to Kentuckians.
+Two: There were abortion protestors at the Kentucky capitol yesterday interrupted Governor Beshear, as he tried to provide life-saving information to Kentuckians.

-Three: An acquaintance of mine, who is a Christian and pro-life, was called a pro-abortion murderer for expressing support of Governor Beshear.
+Three: Someone called an acquaintance of mine, who is a Christian and pro-life, a murderer for expressing support of Governor Beshear.

 Four: I read another conversation online in which a person excused a politician’s egregiously unethical behavior because at least he was “pro-life”.